Body Shape Guide

 Apple Style Tips

-The pear (also called triangle) body shape features hips wider than shoulders with weight concentrated in the lower body.
-About 20% of women are pear-shaped.
+The pear body shape features hips significantly wider than shoulders with weight concentrated in the lower body.
+About 20% of women are pear-shaped, making it the second most common body type.

 Pear Characteristics